 - 1 cup water

 - 1 tablespoon agave nectar

-- In a medium saucepan over high heat, combine almond milk, water and quinoa.
+- Combine almond milk, water and quinoa in a medium saucepan over high heat.
 Bring to a boil.
 Reduce heat to medium-low.
 Cover and simmer 15 minutes or until most of the liquid is absorbed, stirring occasionally.

-- Turn off heat and let stand covered for 5 minutes.
+- Turn off heat and let stand covered for five minutes.

-- To toast pecans, place in a 350°F degree toaster oven for 5 to 6 minutes or in a dry skillet over medium heat for about 3 minutes.
+- Place pecans in a 350°F degree toaster oven for five to six minutes or in a dry skillet over medium heat for about three minutes.

 - Add blackberries and cinnamon to quinoa.
 Transfer to bowls and top with toasted pecans.
-Drizzle agave nectar over each serving.
+Drizzle agave nectar or another sweetener over each serving.
 Serve warm.

 - Modify this recipe with your favorite flavors—try blueberries or strawberries!

 - Fat 9.1 grams [Saturated Fat 0.5 g, Trans Fat 0 g, Monounsaturated Fat 0 g, Polyunsaturated Fat 0 g]